chaveen/mule-custom-jwt-policy/README.md

 +  *Issuer* - defines an issuer of JWT token
 +  *Audience* - requested audience of JWT token.
 	+  Set to null if you want to skip aud check.
+	+  provide multiple audiences as a comma separated list.

 Note: Tests need to be updated and are failing.